 - A lot rides on selling your current home.
 Make sure that there is a market for the listing and that you can make a lot from it.
 The higher the value, the better.

-- Offerings will vary depending on your chosen lender.
+- Offerings will vary depending on your chosen financial institution.
 Make sure to check and recheck your many options.

 As always, making any sort of financial decision requires you to do your own extensive research to make sure that you’re getting the most out of your choices.